-Cou ırse Na me: Object Oriented Analysis and Design Course Code:CSC523

-ructure: Lectures: 3, Labs: 0 Credit Hours: 3

-Pre requisi tes: Object Oriented Paradigm/Programming, Software Eng gineering

-bjectives ow to produce detailed object models and design from the s ustam raquiramante: usa tha

-• concepts provided by UML; identify use cases and expanded

-band the analysis in into a design ready for implementation a
+To study how to produce detailed object models and design from the system requirements; use the modeling concepts provided by UML; identify use cases and expand them into full behavioral design; expand the analysis in into a design ready for implementation and construct design that are reliable.

-able.
-C

-Inte and ad 1 anning Outcomes

-Cearning Outcomes of the course the student will be able: apply different objec t oriented techniques apply
+At the end of the course the student will be able: apply different object oriented techniques, apply UML on any system.

-in system. t offented teeninques, apply

-Cot ırse Oı ıtline

-• Princi ples of Object Technology
+• Principles of Object Technology

 - Introduction to object Technology

 - Principles of Object Orientation

 - Principles of modeling with UML

 - Modeling System behavior with use cases

 - Finding classes

 - Object collaborations

 - Interaction diagrams; class diagrams; state diagrams

-• Funda mental of Business Modeling
+• Fundamental of Business Modeling

-7CA.
-Introduction to Business Modeling
+- Introduction to Business Modeling

-//=\ Using the unified modeling language
+- Using the unified modeling language

-- N Business Modeling Process
+- Business Modeling Process

 - From Behavior Modeling to System Modeling

-٠ Project Examples
+- Project Examples

-• Funda mentals of Rational Rose 1.
-6.
+Fundamentals of Rational Rose

-- 1 Rose Modeling Basics 20
+- Rose Modeling Basics

-1.1 Construction of Use Cases modeling in Rose 100
+- Construction of Use Cases modeling in Rose

-- Use Case realization Structure Interaction Diagrams; Class diagrams Introduction to Round Trip Engineering t Oriented Analysis with UML Modeling System Behavior with use cases all the
+- Use Case realization Structure

-- Interaction Diagrams; Class diagrams n0.
+- Interaction Diagrams; Class diagrams

 - Introduction to Round Trip Engineering

-• Object t Oriented Analysis with UML
+Object Oriented Analysis with UML

-- Wodening bystein Benavior whit use cuses

-- Analysis and design overview
+- Modeling System Behavior with use cases - Analysis and design overview igh Knowledge